eeriemyxi/lismi/README.md

 A simple typing frontend for your terminal.

 # State of the Project
-This is in alpha stage.
-Do not use it.
+This is in beta stage.
+The experience is not guaranteed to be stable.

 # Features
 - layout emulation